OpenDDS/OpenDDS/docs/android.md

  - The [type support libraries for your IDL](#cross-compiling-idl-libraries)

- - The following are the peer discovery libraries.
+ - The following are the Discovery libraries.
 Static discovery is built into `libOpenDDS_Dcps.so`, but most likely you will want one of these:

-   - Required to use RTPS Peer Discovery:
+   - Required to use RTPS Discovery:
      - `$DDS_ROOT/lib/libOpenDDS_Rtps.so`

-   - Required to use the DCPSInfoRepo Peer Discovery:
+   - Required to use the DCPSInfoRepo Discovery:
      - `$DDS_ROOT/lib/libOpenDDS_InfoRepoDiscovery.so`
        - Depends on `$ACE_ROOT/lib/libTAO_PortableServer.so`